Showing all 3 results

 Save money today, when you buy online today

 Discount applies to evacuation chairs and any other Evacusafe product.
 All online prices displayed reflect a saving of 5% for any product your purchase on this website.
+These are the best prices available as of 4th March 2021.

 The images above show you our current range of evacuation chairs (aka escape chairs) in stock ready to be despatched to you.
 Simply click on a product image to get view more specific information about that model.